Linux VPS (Docker)

 docker rm minima9001

 - Repeat step 10 from Start your node, with a different password.
-Your password should be long using a-z, 0-9 only.
+Your password should be long using A-Z, a-z, 0-9 only.

 important